 Denver is my birthplace, but we left when I was 3-years old and settled in Southern California.
 This was the first time I had been back in decades.

-It’s a clean, fun-filled city that blends tight conservative values with liberal permissiveness a mile above sea level.
+It’s a clean, fun-filled city with a thriving downtown a mile above sea level.
 Pine-treed peaks dot the majestic Rockies in the distance, taking you from wilderness to modern metropolis in thirty minutes.

-As I was walking down 16th Street, it reminded me of a cross between the 3rd Street Promenade in Santa Monica, California and the La Rambla in Barcelona.
+The 16th Street Mall reminded me a little of the 3rd Street Promenade in Santa Monica, California, and the La Rambla in Barcelona.
 The center of the street has a pedestrian pathway that features cozy benches, overhangs, and pathways.
 A free shuttle, as well as rented buggies, take tired walkers from one end of the street to the other.

-I watched a tattered homeless woman play her heart out sitting at one of the pianos, accomplished as any ragtime or lounge musician.
+I watched a tattered homeless woman play her heart out sitting at one of the pianos, as accomplished as any ragtime or lounge musician.
 It was touching to hear her freely express her talents without anyone shooing her off in repulsion.
-As she sat tinkling the keyboard, you could see in her eyes that she was being temporarily transported to happier times.
+As she sat tinkling the keyboard, you could see in her eyes that she was being temporarily transported to a happier place.

 The city of Denver enacted a humanitarian policy to never let anyone be without a place to sleep.
 Because of this, a significant number of homeless people have been attracted to the downtown area.
 As you can imagine, not all of the locals are pleased by this.

-Although Colorado is now known for its relaxed marijuana laws, there is so much more to Denver than people realize.
+Colorado is now known for its relaxed marijuana laws but there is so much more to Denver than people realize.
 The city motto is “Keep Denver Beautiful” and, from what I could see, they’re doing a fabulous job of it.

 In recent years, there has been a major clean-up and beautification effort downtown.
 The recently renovated Union Station, built in 1894, sits beside one of the most immaculate and modern sets of railroad tracks I’ve ever seen.